 States Authorized by EPA to Manage the RRP Rule

 Generally, training providers must pursue approval from each state in order to provide training for state certification after the state’s rules go into effect.
-They should be aware that some states are going beyond the EPA’s RRP rule and requiring individual renovators to be certified by the state.
+They should be aware that some states have gone beyond the EPA version of the RRP Rule and requiring individual renovators to be certified by the state.

-EPA has delegated authority to implement the RRP to the following states (in order of adoption): Wisconsin, Iowa, North Carolina, Utah, Mississippi, Kansas, Rhode Island, Oregon, Massachusetts, Alabama, Washington, Georgia, Oklahoma, and Delaware.
+EPA has delegated authority to implement the RRP Rule to the following states (in order of adoption): Wisconsin, Iowa, North Carolina, Utah, Mississippi, Kansas, Rhode Island, Oregon, Massachusetts, Alabama, Washington, Georgia, Oklahoma, and Delaware.

-The following states have existing rules regarding renovation training but have not adopted RRP: Illinois, New Jersey, and Ohio.
+The following states have existing rules regarding renovation training but have not adopted the EPA RRP Rule: Illinois, New Jersey, and Ohio.

-For guidelines on how to register as a lead-safe certified firm with EPA or an authorized state, click here.
+Find guidelines on how to register as a lead-safe certified firm with EPA or an authorized state here.

 |STATE OR TERRITORY||AUTHORIZATION DATE||KEY LINKS||HIGHLIGHTS|